AltaPay/plugin-shopify/wiki.md

 # Styling

-### Styling the Payment Pages in the AltaPay Omni app for Shopify
+### Styling the Payment Pages in the AltaPay Payments App for Shopify

 You can style the **Select Payment Method** and **Payment Form** pages within the **Shopify plugin**.